Immigration Department: Visa delays and denials

+In February 2024, the Immigration Department announced that all visa applicants would be subject to a national security risk test.

 Taiwan

 In 2005, Ma Ying-jeou was denied a visa by the Immigration Department, despite being born in Hong Kong.

 In July 2020, TECO's highest officer in Hong Kong, Kao Ming-tsun, was not granted a renewal of his work visa by the Hong Kong government because he refused to sign a statement supporting the "One China" principle.
 The Mainland Affairs Council of Taiwan mentioned that other government representatives in TECO had experienced major visa delays from the Hong Kong government as well.